How To Care for Crematogaster Scutellaris

 When it comes to choosing a formicarium for Crematogaster scutellaris, the perfect and most obvious choice would be a nest made of wood.

 This species really loves this material, and if you choose this type of nest you can be sure that your colony will thrive in it!
-Wooden nests don’t need to be hydrated, and need little to no maintenance!
+Wooden nests don't need to be hydrated and require little to no maintenance!

-Unluckily, there aren’t many companies that make this type of nest, and the ones that make them don’t have a lot of options.
+Unfortunately, there aren't many companies that make this type of nest, and the ones that do often offer limited options.
 On the positive side, making a wooden nest is not that hard!

-If the idea of building a wooden nest all by yourself intrigues you, I would suggest you check out this tutorial!
-This is a detailed step-by-step guide on how to build a wooden nest, from the design of the chambers, all the way to the final touches!
+If the idea of building a wooden nest yourself intrigues you, I would suggest you check out this tutorial!
+This is a detailed step-by-step guide on how to build a wooden nest, from the design of the chambers all the way to the final touches!

 Ytong Nest